 Substance use disorders and mental health treatment

-Dr. Michael S. Levy is a clinical psychologist who has worked in the behavioral health treatment field for over 20 years.
+Dr. Michael S. Levy holds a Ph.D. in clinical psychology and has worked in the behavioral health treatment field for over 30 years.
 During this time, he has provided clinical leadership and direction to a wide variety of programs with a commitment to ensuring that individuals served received a high quality and outstanding treatment experience.
 Dr. Levy has expertise in developing policies and procedures, supervising staff, implementing evidence-based practices, program evaluation, and helping programs to institute risk management and quality improvement initiatives.
 Presently, Dr. Levy is working for The Florida House Experience in Deerfield Beach, FL, where he is program director and involved in staff training.the North Shore Medical Center in Salem, Massachusetts, where he is the director of addiction services within their outpatient department of psychiatry.

 Dr. Levy has also maintained a private psychotherapy practice for many years.
 He sees adolescents and adults, and is skilled in individual, couple, and family treatment.
 A particular area of expertise is helping individuals who struggle with substance use disorders, as well as those who suffer from substance use and a co-occurring psychiatric illness.
 He writes extensively on the treatment of substance use disorders and how to help people who suffer from both substance use and mental health conditions.
 He also has written articles to understand how people get stuck in certain ways of being in the world, and wrote an article on his experience when he volunteered to aid the disaster victims of Hurricane Katrina.
 Dr. Levy has published one book entitled "Take Control of Your Drinking...and You May Not Need to Quit" through Johns Hopkins University Press.
 His second book was published in August of 2015 by Rowman & Littlefield.
 The title of his second book is "Celebrity and Entertainment Obsession: Understanding Our Addiction".
 The book is available through Amazon and can be ordered at most any bookstore.
 He is a lecturer in psychiatry at the Cambridge Health Alliance and at Harvard Medical school.
 He gives lectures and workshops both locally and nationally, and has been interviewed numerous times on TV and radio.
 Dr. Levy also wrote a column for many years that appeared in four newspapers that focused on helping individuals and families who were impacted by substance use.